supseven-at/inline-page-module/Readme.md

 ### Default

+> **Important**: EXT:inline_page_module does not come with defaults, like for
+> news.
+All fields that should have a page view must be defined by an
+> integrator.

 To add the function to a table, use the method `\Supseven\InlinePageModule\PageModuleSwitcher::register` to generate the needed TCA settings in a `TCA/Overrides/table.php` file.
 The function needs